franciscovillaescusa/Quijote-simulations/README.md

 - __Snapshots__.
 This folder contains the snapshots of the simulations
 - __Halos__.
 This folder contains the halo catalogues
 - __Voids__.
 This folder contains the void catalogues
+- __Linear_Pk__.
+This folder contains the linear power spectra of each cosmological model
 - __Pk__.
 This folder contains the power spectra
 - __Marked_Pk__.
 This folder contains the marked power spectra
 - __Bk__.
 This folder contains the bispectra